Man killed by deputy recalled as storyteller, jokester - WTMJ

 An eyewitness said that deputies fired at Brown multiple times as he tried to drive away.
 The car skidded out of Brown’s yard and eventually hit a tree, said Demetria Williams, who lives on the same street.
 A car authorities removed from the scene appeared to have multiple bullet holes.

-While the deputy was wearing an active body camera, it has yet to be released.
+While deputies were wearing body cameras, footage has yet to be released.
 In North Carolina, a judge generally has to approve release of police video, and no timetable has been given.

 “We’re waiting for the bodycam footage because we really just don’t know what happened,” said Brown’s cousin Hampton.
 “But if this is a case where he was killed, running away, unarmed, then we absolutely are going to pursue justice in whatever capacity that can be.”